MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 </details>
 <details>

-<summary>What's the percentage fee which is taken by Microsoft?</summary>
+<summary>What's the percentage fee that is taken by Microsoft?</summary>

 Microsoft charges a 3% transaction fee whenever a payment is processed.
 So, if it's a monthly subscription, then the 3% is applied on a monthly basis.
 This charge applies for both credit card transactions and invoice billing.